Skip to main content

 It's not as simple as "screens are bad."
 The type of content matters more than the clock.

 "Screen time" gets treated like a single thing.
-An hour of YouTube autoplay and an hour of a slow, interactive game get lumped together in the same bucket.
-But the research says they're very different experiences for a toddler's brain.
+But an hour of YouTube autoplay and an hour of a slow, interactive game are very different experiences for a toddler's brain.
+The research bears this out.

 Fast vs slow